 The cloudy surface of the replacement polycarbonate conservatory roof is great for reflecting off light.
 On the outside, this means less sunlight passing through the roof.
 On the inside, you get brighter rooms at night.

 This is because the light from your bulbs is reflected back into the room instead of escaping outside, meaning a replacement polycarbonate conservatory roof could cut the cost of your energy bills.

 In spite of the low replacement polycarbonate conservatory roof cost, it can be more cost-effective to go for glass or solid replacement roofs.
 This is because a replacement polycarbonate conservatory roof might require quite frequent replacements at a high cost.

 Polycarbonate may be highly resistant to impact.
-However, it is not scratch-proof.
+However, a polycarbonate conservatory roof is not scratch-proof.
 As a result, a replacement polycarbonate conservatory roof gets damaged quite quickly.
 Scratched and disfigured roofs can affect the appearance of your property.
-This means that if you want your home looking immaculate, you would want to change your conservatory’s roof fairly frequently.
+This means that if you want your home looking immaculate, you would want to change your polycarbonate conservatory roof fairly frequently.

-Polycarbonate is not the best material to keep out noise.
+A polycarbonate conservatory roof isn’t the best for keeping out noise.
 Moreover, the plastic itself can be quite noisy.
 This is especially true when it is raining.

-While you would get a gentle murmur with a tiled roof, rain on polycarbonate roofs is more of a clatter.
+While you would get a gentle murmur with a tiled roof, rain on a polycarbonate conservatory roof is more of a clatter.
 The multiple layers and tiny chambers in the polycarbonate structure amplify the noise of a raindrop hitting the surface.

 If you want a quiet and peaceful conservatory, don’t get tempted by the low replacement polycarbonate conservatory roof cost.